 Existing structures that will be impacted by project demolition are constructed of materials having the potential to contain asbestos.
 Concrete bridge components piers, footings, abutments, deck and concrete pipes storm drain could potentially contain asbestos.
 Asbestos containing material (ACM), as defined in the California Code of Regulations, Title 8, Section 1529 of the Construction Safety Orders, can be present in construction materials such as bridge joint seals, bearing pads, shims, deck drains or other less obvious materials such as pipe conduits for utilities.
 Federal regulations require a Certified Asbestos Consultant make definitive conclusions regarding the presence of ACM.
-Under the federal asbestos National Emissions Standards for Hazardous Air Pollutants regulations (NESHAP, 40 CFR Part 61, Subpart M), a Certified Asbestos Consultant (CAC) must make definitive conclusions regarding the presence of asbestos Consultant to address the potential presence of asbestos containing materials.
-(ACM).
-The requirement for a Certified Asbestos Consultant to address the potential presence of asbestos containing materials.
+Under the federal asbestos National Emissions Standards for Hazardous Air Pollutants regulations (NESHAP, 40 CFR Part 61, Subpart M), a Certified Asbestos Consultant (CAC) must make definitive conclusions regarding the presence of asbestos containing materials (ACM).
+The requirement for a Certified Asbestos Consultant to address the potential presence of asbestos containing materials is included in Mitigation Measure Haz-1 (Section I Hazards and Hazardous Materials).
 A Preliminary Foundation Report prepared for the Project included the review of geologic units underlying the project site.
 Ultramafic rocks, including serpentinite are not mapped by the California Division of Mines and Geology for the project site.